What is Python?

-Python is a general-purpose high-level programming language.
-It is an open source language, released under a GPL-compatible license.
+Python is a high-level, cross-platform, and open-sourced programming language released under a GPL-compatible license.
 Python Software Foundation (PSF), a non-profit organization, holds the copyright of Python.

 Guido Van Rossum conceived Python in the late 1980s.
 It was released in 1991 at Centrum Wiskunde & Informatica (CWI) in the Netherlands as a successor to the ABC language.
 He named this language after a popular comedy show called 'Monty Python's Flying Circus' (and not after Python-the snake).

 In the last few years, its popularity has increased immensely.
-According to stackoverflow.com's recent survey, Python is in the top ten Most Popular Technologies in 2018.
+According to stackoverflow.com's recent survey, Python is in the top three Most Loved Programming Language in 2020.

 Official Web Site: https://www.python.org

-- Python is an interpreter-based language, which allows execution of one instruction at a time.
+- Python is an interpreter-based language, which allows the execution of one instruction at a time.

 - Variables can be strongly typed as well as dynamic typed.